 Related Post: Manual vs. Automation Testing

-So, the cost and convenience totally go into the favor of the mobile website.
+So, the cost and convenience go in favor of the mobile website.
 So it’s a tie till round second!
-But, finally, what matters to you more is the audience response.
+But, finally, what matters to you more is the audience’s response.
 Isn’t it?
-A survey was conducted recently on the usage and followership of various platforms and this made the applications come out more impactful and attractive for the end-users when compare to websites.
+A recent survey was conducted on the usage and followership of various platforms, which made the applications more impactful and attractive for end-users than websites.
 Mobile applications are dominant and are more popular among mobile users.

-And if you ask any random user, they will term mobile applications as more attractive and engaging confirmed by a 2011 US data where average use of mobile apps exceeded mobile websites by 22 minutes/ individual.
-So all in all, it’s the mobile application that wins the race.
-But, in the end, it all depends on the resources you have and the type of product and audience you have.
+So all in all, the mobile application wins the race.
+But, in the end, it all depends on your resources, product type, and audience.
 If you still manage to capitalize on a mobile website that reaches significantly to your audience, you are through.

-Your specific goal related to your branding, marketing and promotions are the major factors that would help you take an apt decision.
-But, the most advisable is to have them both, when you have the resources to do so.
+Your specific goal related to your branding, marketing, and promotions is the major factor that would help you take an apt decision.
+But, the most advisable is to have them both when you have the resources.